-During the years ended June 30, 2022 and 2021, GFG received many hours of service from dedicated volunteers, but those services did not meet the standards for inclusion in the financial statements, as described in Note 2.
+During the years ended June 30, 2023 and 2022, GFG received many hours of service from dedicated volunteers, but those services did not meet the standards for inclusion in the financial statements, as described in Note 2.

 During the year ended June 30, 2022, GFG received a donation of the use for lodging for purposes of program-related travel, which is included in these financial statements at the fair market value at the date of the donation.
-During the year ended June 30, 2021, GFG did not receive any reportable in-kind donations of goods or services.
+During the year ended June 30, 2023, GFG received an inkind donation of legal services.

-Details on the in-kind contribution for the year ended June 30, 2022 are as follows:
+Details on the in-kind contribution for the years ended June 30, 2023 and 2022 are as follows:

-Revenue Utilization/ Donor

-Recognized Monetization Restrictions
+Revenue Recognized 2022 Revenue Recognized 2023 Utilization/ Monetization Donor Restrictions

 Lodging \$1,024 used by GFG none

+Legal Services \$4,230 used by GFG none